liquidapps-io/docs/docs/dsps/packages.md

 export MIN_STAKE_QUANTITY="10.0000"
 # package period is in seconds, so 86400 = 1 day, 3600 = 1 hour
 export PACKAGE_PERIOD=86400
+# the time to unstake is the greater of the package period remaining and the minimum unstake period, which is also in seconds
+export MIN_UNSTAKE_PERIOD=3600
 # QUOTA is the measurement for total actions allowed within the package period to be processed by the DSP.
 1.0000 QUOTA = 10,000 actions.
 0.0001 QUOTA = 1 action
 export QUOTA="1.0000"
 export DSP_ENDPOINT=https://acme-dsp.com